 It could be any or all of the following reasons:

 The landing page of your website doesn’t give the relevant information in the right way.

 Your website takes a lot of time to load.

 How Google Analytics calculate Bounce Rate?

 Reducing bounce rate involves the collective effort of people managing the site, its marketing and analytics.
 Bounce rate at end of day is a quick shot indicator of traffic that comes to the site and the experience they have on the first page of your site.
-Below are some ways that can help reduce bounce rate for your site:

 1. Use Analytics for Your Advantage

 Make sure that the analytics code is setup correctly on all site pages and ensure there are no multiple codes present on your website for the same analytics account either for Google Analytics or for Google Tag Manager.

 Exclude all spam traffic in Google Analytics by creating a dedicated view in GA which contains spam filters along with all the other filters used for your analytics setup.